Flexible Storage Management

 andsudo

-using UEFI boot mode and a GPT partition table (as opposed to Debian’s stock cloud image), such as to enable support for larger-than-2TiB disk images (e.g. along Exoscale Storage Optimized Instances)
+)Uses UEFI boot mode and a GPT partition table (as opposed to Debian’s stock cloud image) to enable support for disk images larger than 2 TB (along Exoscale Storage Optimized Instances)

-using LVM logical partitioning (as opposed to Debian’s stock cloud image), such as to allow you to manage partitions and filesystems as you deem fit
+Uses LVM logical partitioning (as opposed to Debian’s stock cloud image) to allow you to manage partitions and file systems as you deem fit

 --zone <desired-zone> \